swcarpentry/hpc-novice/_episodes/30-batch-system.md

 If she repeats this command, over and over again, the output changes.
 So these commands must be running on another node.

+### Limitation of interactive work
+- what if we have a very long job, and we don't have time to wait for it to finish?
+- what if I need to run a lot of different commands?

 # Batch jobs